-The majority of UCSC students study abroad throught the UC Education Abroad Program (EAP).
+The majority of UCSC students study abroad throughout the UC Education Abroad Program (EAP).
 Although EAP cannot guarantee the accessibility of study sites, EAP can advise students if a given site appears to be inaccessible and recommend an alternate site.
 Students who anticipate special needs should contact their DRC Coordinator and the campus EAP office as soon as possible for assistance and advice about participation and preparation.

 Note: To determine if funding is available for accommodations abroad, students should begin by consulting with their campus UCSC Programs Abroad Advisor, the Disability Resource Center, and the Financial Aid office well in advance of their departure.
 Students should be aware that federal law does not require the University to provide funding for disability accommodations and/or facilities beyond U.S. borders.
 Students should check carefully with their DRC Service Coordinator to determine what services might be covered.